Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 12th among all league pitching staffs.

-- Orioles pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to allow the 10th-fewest home runs in baseball (159 total, 1.1 per game).

-- In his last outing on Sunday against the Arizona Diamondbacks, the righty threw 4 2/3 innings, allowing four earned runs while surrendering six hits.
+- His last time out was on Tuesday against the Los Angeles Angels, when the right-hander tossed six innings, surrendering two earned runs while allowing seven hits.

-- In 25 games this season, the 27-year-old has amassed an ERA of 4.84, with 9.1 strikeouts per nine innings.
-Opponents are batting .277 against him.
+- The 23-year-old has put up a 4.91 ERA and 9.5 strikeouts per nine innings across 19 games this season, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.